supersoftcafe/yafl/yaflr/readme.md

 writing any function as you must remember to unlink the shadow stack.
 By passing it as the first parameter, it naturally unlinks on return.

+One important thing to note is that an object pointer must always point to the base of the object.
+Nothing else is acceptable, and will corrupt the heap, so no pointer arithmetic, at least not on any pointer visible to the garbage collector.

+## Heap layout

+Small to medium size objects are allocated out of 64K pages using a bump pointer.
+It's very fast.
+Every page is 64K aligned.

+At the start of the 64K page is a header, some bitmaps used by the garbage collector, next/prev list pointers and a pointer to the owning heap object.
+All pages belong to groups under a single heap object.

+All of this makes garbage collection very easy, as any reference to an object can be bit manipulated to find the start of page pointer.

+Heaps can be merged, by walking the list of 64K pages, moving the to the new heap, and changing the heap pointer.

+During GC references that fall outside of the current heap are easily detected, and those objects won't be marked.

+Large objects are allocated directly from the system using mmap.
+The start of the object will look like a 64K page header, and be 64K aligned, but is marked to indicate that it is actually a large object.

 ## Virtual method invocation

 All method signatures, a combination of name and parameters, are assigned